In Vitamin D Deficiency Part 1 we discussed three factors leading to our reduced exposure to sunlight and UV-B rays. These are:

 Biological Ability to Produce Vitamin D

-Even when we assume that the UV-B rays from the sunlight makes it past all of the potential barriers noted in Part I, there still remains additional barriers such as inadequate cholesterol levels, skin color as a biological filter, and age-related synthesis issues which have the potential to limit Vitamin D production in the body.
+Even when we assume that the UV-B rays from the sunlight makes it past all of the potential barriers noted in Vitamin D Deficiency – Part 1, there still remains additional barriers such as inadequate cholesterol levels, skin color as a biological filter, and age-related synthesis issues which have the potential to limit Vitamin D production in the body.

 Low Cholesterol Diet.
 We need cholesterol in our system in order to produce Vitamin D. During exposure to sunlight, 7-dehydrocholesterol in the skin is converted to pre-vitamin D3.
 Cholesterol has been warned against in the west and generally avoided.
 This may have reduced our ability to produce Vitamin D.

 Age.
-The Vitamin D conversion efficiency tends to decrease with age.8 A seventy-year-old makes about four times less D3 from the sun than a twenty-year old.
+The Vitamin D conversion efficiency tends to decrease with age.
+A seventy-year-old makes about four times less D3 from the sun than a twenty-year old.
 Older men and women who fail to get enough Vitamin D have a higher risk of muscle weakness and poor physical performance.
-Sunscreen, protective clothing and time spent indoors already keep most older Americans from getting enough Vitamin D from exposure to UV-B rays from sunlight.
+Sunscreen, protective clothing and time spent indoors already keep most older Americans from Vitamin D deficiency from exposure to UV-B rays from sunlight.

 Dilution In Body Fat